 - Remember to include all parts of the observations!
-Many students forget to use military time (NOTE PDT or PST), to draw the surface features that are visible, and to record the proper orientation in the sky.
-DO NOT use a computer or app to do your observations the point(s) of the exercise will be lost. - Turn in your observations each MONDAY at the beginning of class.
-Late observations will not be accepted; time is important here!!
-You can ALWAYS email a picture of your observations by the due date/time! - All observations will be returned to you by Oct 31st so that you can complete and turn in the project by Nov 14th.
+Many students forget to use military time (CONVERT PDT to PST), to draw the surface features that are visible, and to record the proper orientation in the sky.
+And DON'T use a computer or app to do your observations the point(s) of the exercise will be lost. - Turn in your observations to me each WEDNESDAY at the beginning of class.
+Late observations will not be accepted; time is important here!! - All observations will be returned to you by May 15th so you can complete and turn in the project by May 31st.